cogentcore/cogent/README.md

 # DONE

+* toml config files and cleanup prefs a bit
 * tableview / sliceview need extra layout loops within one layout pass -- doesn't work inside tabs
 * paste history not working at all
 * filetree not updating on open -- show already happening? -- works on new window but not existing.. duh.